Azure/aks-engine/docs/tutorials/quickstart.md

 <a href="#install-aks-engine"></a>

-## Install the `aks-engine` binary
+## Install the `aks-engine` command line tool

 Binary downloads for the latest version of AKS Engine are available [on Github](https://github.com/Azure/aks-engine/releases/latest).
 Download the package for your operating system, and extract the `aks-engine` binary (and optionally integrate it to your `$PATH` for more convenient CLI usage).

-You can also choose to install the `aks-engine` binary using [gofish][gofish-about].
+You can also choose to install `aks-engine` using [gofish][gofish-about].
 To do so, execute the command `gofish install aks-engine`.
 You can install gofish following the [instructions][gofish-install] for your OS.

-On macOS, you can install the `aks-engine` binary with [Homebrew][homebrew].
+On macOS, you can install `aks-engine` with [Homebrew][homebrew].
 Run the command `brew install Azure/aks-engine/aks-engine` to do so.
 You can install Homebrew following these [instructions][homebrew-install].

 On Windows, you can install `aks-engine.exe` via [Chocolatey][choco] by executing the command `choco install aks-engine`.
 You can install Chocolatey following these [instructions][choco-install].
 You can also install `aks-engine.exe` via [Scoop][scoop] by executing the command `scoop install aks-engine`.
 You can install Scoop following these [instructions][scoop-install].

-On Linux, if you prefer, you can install the `aks-engine` binary via install script doing:
+On Linux, if you prefer, you can install `aks-engine` via install script doing:
 ```bash
 $ curl -o get-akse.sh https://raw.githubusercontent.com/Azure/aks-engine/master/scripts/get-akse.sh
 $ chmod 700 get-akse.sh
 $ ./get-akse.sh
 ```

-If you would prefer to build the `aks-engine` binary from source, or if you're interested in contributing to AKS Engine, see [the developer guide][developer-guide] for more information.
+If you would prefer to build `aks-engine` from source, or if you're interested in contributing to AKS Engine, see [the developer guide][developer-guide] for more information.

 ## Completion